bufbuild/protobuf-es/MANUAL.md

 ## Serialization

-As a general guide to decide between the binary format and JSON: The JSON format is great for debugging, but the binary format is more resilient to changes.
-For example, you can rename a field, and still parse binary data serialized with the previous version.
+As a general guide when deciding between the binary format and JSON, the JSON format is great for debugging, but the binary format is more resilient to changes.
+For example, you can rename a field and still parse binary data serialized with the previous version.
 In general, the binary format is also more performant than JSON.

 ### Binary serialization options

+TODO: Examples to show these in context?

 Options for `toBinary`:

 - `writeUnknownFields?: boolean`<br/>
-  Include [unknown fields](#unknown-fields) in the serialized output?
+  Controls whether to include [unknown fields](#unknown-fields) in the serialized output.
 The default behavior is to retain unknown fields and include them in the serialized output.

 Options for `fromBinary`:

 - `readUnknownFields?: boolean`<br/>
-  Retain [unknown fields](#unknown-fields) during parsing?
+  Controls whether to retain [unknown fields](#unknown-fields) during parsing.
 The default behavior is to retain unknown fields and include them in the serialized output.

 ### JSON serialization options